dougmiller/theMetaCityArticles/what-i-learnt-from-the-army.md

-Title: What i learn't from initial army training
+Title: What i learn't from my time in the army
 Tags: discipline

 ## The army doesn't celebrate mediocrity